Colegio San Agustin – Makati: History

 Given the need for expansion, CSA embarked on expansion projects under Architect Jose O. Dizon: the high school building in 1977, the theatre in 1980, the high school annex in 1985, and the grade school southeast wing in 1986.

-In 1992 the administration pushed for the construction of the polysport and the cafetorium.
+In 1992 the administration pushed for the construction of the Polysport and the cafetorium.
 In 1995 the school equipped itself to handle computer systems.

 Air-conditioning of classrooms at all levels was implemented in 2002, the year the streetlight project was completed and the vertical extension of the grade school covered walk fence added.

-In 2004 architect Ireneo Jasareno conducted a major renovation of the CSA theatre, which was inaugurated on 25 November 2005, and of the Sta.
-Rita de Cascia Hall (grade school lecture room), which was blessed on 30 June 2006.
-He also was responsible for the technical supervision of the construction of La Pergola de Maria, Mary's grotto, on 17 January 2008.
+In 2004 architect Ireneo Jasareno conducted a major renovation of the CSA theatre, which was inaugurated on November 25, 2005, and of the Sta.
+Rita de Cascia Hall (grade school lecture room), which was blessed on June 30, 2006.
+He also was responsible for the technical supervision of the construction of La Pergola de Maria, Mary's grotto, on January 17, 2008.

 As the student population continued to grow, further expansion was needed, starting with the completion of the High School Building in 1977.
 Other expansions and additions include those of the theatre in 1980, the High School Annex and Phase II of the covered courts in 1985, the grade school building's southeast wing in 1986, the Polysport complex, cafeteria and lounging shed (now St. Monica Hall) in 1987, the renovated administration building (since renamed Urdaneta Hall) and pre-school buildings in 1992, the renovation of the high school science laboratories in 1997, and the grade school annex in 1998.
 Air conditioning was introduced in the 1990s for administrative offices and function rooms and in 2003 for classrooms in all departments.
 The theatre was demolished and rebuilt in 2005–2006.
 This was followed by the renovation of the grade school chemistry laboratory in 2006 and early 2007.
-The gymnasium was inaugurated and blessed on July 7, 2010, and named Sto.
-Tomas of Villanueva.
+The gymnasium was inaugurated and blessed on July 7, 2010, and named St. Thomas of Villanova Hall.

-Student possession of mobile phones was banned since the late 1990s but was later relaxed for high school students.
+Student possession of mobile phones and other small devices was banned since the late 1990s but was later relaxed for high school students.